ucdavisdatalab/workshop_python_basics/chapters/03_exploring-data.md

 [jake]: http://vanderplas.com/
 [viz]: https://rougier.github.io/python-visualization-landscape/landscape-colors.html

-So many visualization packages are available for Python that there is even [a website][pyviz] dedicated to helping people decide which to use.
+Creating aggregated information about a data set is often done with the intent to share your results.
+A data visualization is an effective medium for displaying results, and there are many ways to create one in Python.
+In fact, so many visualization packages are available that there is even [a website][pyviz] dedicated to helping people decide which to use.
 This reader focuses on **static visualization**, where the visualization is a still image.
 Some popular packages for creating static visualizations are: